N02870941/mazes/docs/README.md

 docker run -p 8080:80 jabaridash/mazes
 ```

+## Running from source with browser-sync
-You can also run it from source if you have git and node 8+ installed:
+You can also run it from source if you have `git` and `node 8+` installed.
+This will run the app on `localhost:8080` and also make it available on `localhost:3000` with `browser-sync` for automatic page refresh when the code is modified.

 ```
 git clone https://github.com/N02870941/mazes.git